 Similar to the 10-Q report, 8-K’s are another method to determine the current state of the company and acts as another method for economic research.
 The great thing about reviewing 8-K forms is many of the changes that need to be reported are explicitly outlined by the SEC or reported because the company found it noteworthy for traders and investors to know.

 These reports are submitted by investors who buy or sell shares in companies and are considered insiders.
 These insiders can be directors, officers, and or any shareholder that owns more than 10% of the company’s outstanding stock.
 Anytime that one of these insiders buys or sells stock, it’s reported on this form.
 The importance of reviewing this form as an investor or trader is it gives you a reflection of what’s going on within the company.
 The indication of buying and selling stock from insiders can indicate how these insiders consider the overall future health of the company.
 This type of knowledge acts like “private information” and can give you an insight into things unable to be considered by the public.

 How to Find SEC Filings in Benzinga Pro

 Benzinga Pro makes it super easy to find SEC filings of specific companies all in one platform.

-All you have to do is open your Newsfeed, choose your source.
+To get started, all you have to do is open your Newsfeed, choose your source.
 In this case, you would choose SEC, and it’s as simple as that.
 You’ll have a dedicated Newsfeed just for SEC filings.
 The best part about this is while reviewing the SEC Filings you’ll be able to pull up other analysis about the specific company you’re researching.
 You can find more information on how useful the Newsfeed Tool can be in terms of researching companies with SEC filings here.